carriepederson7/pig-latin/README.md

   Input: apple
   Output: ppleway

-The program recognizes a single vowel and returns it as a single vowell.
+The program recognizes a single vowel and returns it as a single vowel.
   Input: apple
   Output: ppleway

 The program recognizes "qu" as a single consonant.
-  Input: squeal
+  Input: squealn check
   Output: ealsquay

 The program ignores non-alphabetical characters, since they cannot be vowels.